geofmureithi-zz/broker/README.md

 ### Features

-* Very performant with a low memory footprint
+* Very performant with a low memory footprint that uses about 20MB and 2 CPU threads for 150,000 open SSE connections
+* Under 500 lines of code and fully tested with over 90% test coverage
 * Real-time Event Stream via SSE
 * CORS support
 * Handles SSE client timeouts